-"One in seven NFL players protested yesterday.
-Let's discuss the arguments against them."
+One In Seven NFL Players Protested Yesterday.
+Let's Discuss The Arguments Against Them

 If violence is a product of tension, then our pushback is half the equation.
 If we listen instead, we might just find that both halves become manageable.

-PS - Neither Kaepernick nor anyone in Black Lives Matter has ever argued that only black people suffer from police brutality or other injustices.
+P.S. ― Neither Kaepernick nor anyone in Black Lives Matter has ever argued that only black people suffer from police brutality or other injustices.
 Some white readers might have their own weighty concerns that all need to hear.
 No one is saying we have to pick between them.

 #6: “Ok, fine, but Kaepernick hates America.”

-This argument is attractive because it contains no content that anyone can argue against — it’s a wondrously vague claim to be lobbed like a grenade in the absence of anything more meaningful.
+This argument is attractive because it contains no content that anyone can effectively argue against — it’s a wondrously vague claim that one can lob like a grenade in the absence of anything more meaningful.

-But, whatever love for country might include, blind patriotism can’t be it.
+But, whatever love for country might look like, blind patriotism can’t be it.

-There was a popular saying in the days when America was freshly emerging from the crucible of nationhood: “eternal vigilance is the price of liberty”.
+There was a popular saying in the days when America was freshly emerging from the crucible of nationhood: “eternal vigilance is the price of liberty.”

 In context, this simply means that rights need to be pursued and upheld with constant energy against those who diligently seek to undermine them, fueled as they are by unrelenting greed.